artheru/CycleGUI/ImplementationHelpForAI.md

 implement workspace api in Workspace.UIOps.cs/Workspace.Props.cs + cycleui_impl.cpp ActualWorkspaceQueueProcessor + interfaces.hpp + cycleui.h

 # UI Control Implementation Pattern:
+we are not using imgui for c# development though we do map imgui controls into panelbuilder.controls.cs. read panelbuilder.controls.cs!
 1. Add method to PanelBuilder.Controls.cs with proper command ID
 2. Find the highest existing case number in cycleui_impl.cpp UIFuns array
 3. Add new lambda function case in UIFuns array with proper parameter reading